-- f) Pilots must achieve a minimum of 70% of the points possible on the total of all flown flights to be eligible for the team.
-This 70% is determined after scores have been computed by the CIVA supplied scoring software and after all penalties have been applied. - g) After the combined results are compiled, five (5) equal numbers of men and five (5) women adding up to the total team size allowed by current CIVA regulations will be selected by IAC in rank order within gender category as qualified for the U.S. Unlimited Aerobatic Team.
-In the event of changes in CIVA regulations eliminating gender specific teams, the maximum will be 10the number of pilots allowed by CIVA regulations irrespective of gender. - h) In the event that too few pilots of one gender qualify to make up half of the team, qualifying pilots of the other gender may be added in rank order to complete the team, up to the maximum number of pilots of one gender allowed by CIVA regulations.
-(Note: in 2013, the maximum team size allowed by CIVA regulations is 12 pilots, with no more than 8 pilots of either gender). - hi) In the event that a member of the Team is unable to participate in the World Aerobatic Championships, a pilot(s) of either gender may be added to the Team, provided that pilot(s) meets all of the eligibility qualifications previously specified in this section, and that pilot(s) ranks next in the team selection order of finish at the U. S. National Aerobatic Championships, subject to the current CIVA allowed maximum number of pilots of either gender: (Note: Current CIVA regulations require no more than six (6) be of the same gender.) - 2) Advanced Team Eligibility Requirements: - a) To be eligible for membership on the U.S. Advanced Aerobatic Team, a pilot must be a registered Advanced competitor at the U.S. National Aerobatic Championships.
-The pilot must declare intent to try out for the Team and must sign the Team contract (if such a contract exists) in advance of the first flight at the U.S. National Aerobatic Championships.
+- ed) Whatever flights programs are actually completed at the end of the U. S. National Aerobatic Championships competition will determine a pilot's qualification for the U. S. Unlimited Power Team.
+However, at least oone Known flight and at least one Unknown other flight must be flown.
+This means a minimum of two flights (1 Known, 1 Unknown) must be flown before the selection process is considered complete. - fe) Pilots must achieve a minimum of 70% of the points possible on the total of all flown flights to be eligible for the team.
+This 70% is determined after scores have been computed by the CIVA supplied scoring software and after all penalties have been applied. - gf) After the combined results are compiled, equal numbers of men and women adding up to the total team size allowed by current CIVA regulations will be selected by IAC in rank order within gender category as qualified for the U.S. Unlimited Power Aerobatic Team.
+In the event of changes in CIVA regulations eliminating gender specific teams, the maximum will be the number of pilots allowed by CIVA regulations irrespective of gender. - hg) In the event that too few pilots of either gender qualify to make up half of the team, qualifying pilots may be added to the team in rank order, up to the maximum number of pilots of either gender allowed by CIVA regulations.
+(Note: in 2013, the maximum team size allowed by CIVA regulations is 12 pilots, with no more than 8 pilots of either gender). - ih) In the event that a member of the Team is unable to participate in the World Aerobatic Championships, a pilot(s) may be added to the Team, provided that pilot(s) meets all of the eligibility qualifications previously specified in this section, and that pilot(s) ranks next in the team selection order of finish at the U. S. National Aerobatic Championships, subject to the current CIVA allowed maximum number of pilots of either gender - 2) Advanced Power Team Eligibility Requirements:

-Date: 26 April 200815 June 2013 Revision: 276 Subject: Selection of U. S. Aerobatic Teams
+Date: 15 June 2013 18 July 2014 Revision: 2827 Subject: Selection of U. S. Aerobatic Teams